jvick1/Intro_to_SOL/README.md

 wsl --install
 ```

 This command installs the required components, downloads the latest Linux kernel, sets WSL 2 as default, and installs a Linux distribution (Ubuntu by default).

 Restart your computer after the installation.

+You'll have to make a UN & PW for the new Ubuntu terminal.

 ### 📀 Installing Node.js.
 Access the Ubuntu Terminal by searching for "Ubuntu" in your Start menu.

 Follow [this guide](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) or use these commands to install Node.js using nvm:

 ```
 // Install Curl